ahawkins/hawkins.io/blog/_posts/2013-11-02-after-ruby-sauna.md

 people interested in our community.
 The format would work well in other countries as well.
 So if you happen to see Florian or Tuomas in Finland, please say "Kiitos" because the event was awesome.
-If you're every by a ruby sauna, you should certainly go.
+If you're ever by a ruby sauna, you should certainly go.